-The next byte sent to the X9258 contains the instruction and register pointer information.
+The next byte sent to the X9428 contains the instruction and register pointer information.
 The four most significant bits are the instruction.
-The next four bits point to one of the two pots and when applicable they point to one of four associated registers.
+The next four bits point to one of four associated registers.
 The format is shown below in Figure 2.